 - We can reduce outages—Even with such a confusing variety of approaches, some PSAPs manage to slash their downtime.
 Among the best results come from fault-tolerant servers and high availability software, areas Stratus knows well.
 Other methods often land squarely in the pile of “not good enough”.

 With our commitment to learn what works best for the public safety sphere, this survey points to areas where PSAPs are doing exceptionally well and others where there’s room for improvement.
 Take a look at the complete survey yourself.
-As a leader in public safety infrastructure, we’d like to share our best practices and expertise and help you address your organization’s challenges.
+As a leader in public safety infrastructure, we’d like to share our best practices and expertise and help you address your organization’s challenges with unplanned system downtime.